Harvard-IACS/2024-AC215/README.md

    - A working knowledge of the TensorFlow (or PyTorch) framework is crucial, as many topics will delve into its functionalities and methods.
 Understanding TensorFlow's basic operations, data handling, and model building mechanisms will be invaluable.
    ​
 3. **Basic Shell Commands:**
-   - Comfortability in navigating the command-line interface (CLI), executing shell commands, and performing basic file operations are foundational for many MLOps tasks.
+   - Comfortability in navigating the command-line interface (CLI), executing shell commands, and performing basic file operations are foundational for many AI-Ops tasks.
    ​
 4. **Basic Data Structures:**
    - A good grasp of Python's primary data structures, especially dictionaries and lists, will be instrumental in understanding and manipulating data.